 - fltk is needed the stand-alone team predictor / builder.
 It is not needed to actually run the battling AI.

 - CMake 3.10+

 - Ninja (tested on 1.8.2)

 cmake .. -G"Ninja" -DCMAKE_CXX_COMPILER=clang++ -DCMAKE_BUILD_TYPE=Release(you can also use

 -G"Unix Makefiles"instead if you do not install ninja)

 - Fill in server information for the server you want to connect to, as found in "build/settings/settings.xml".

 - Run the program with

 ./ai [depth], where depth is an optional value that tells Technical Machine how many turns ahead to look (defaults to 2).
-The depth can be updated by sending a PM to the bot (if you are a trusted user, set in

 - The AI with maximum optimizations.
 Accepts a single, optional command-line argument, the depth to search.
 Higher depth means stronger play, but it also takes longer to search.
 If no value is entered, 2 is assumed.
 Recommended at 1 through 5, depending on how fast your computer is and whether you built in release mode (the default).
 If you set the depth of search to 0, Technical Machine moves randomly.